By using this site, you agree to the Privacy Policy and Terms of Use.

 According to the World Health Organization, omega-3 fatty acids remain essential nutrients with demonstrated health benefits.
 The organization emphasizes that concerns about oxidation should not overshadow the established benefits of adequate omega-3 intake from either dietary sources or quality supplements.

-Recent regulatory updates from the US Food and Drug Administration have established clearer guidelines for supplement manufacturers regarding oxidation testing and labeling requirements.
+The US Food and Drug Administration has established guidelines for supplement manufacturers regarding oxidation testing and labeling requirements.

 Laboratory oxidation measurements may not predict biological effects in humans, as digestive processes significantly alter the chemical state of ingested omega-3 supplements